klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.accounts.md

 **Return Value**

-`Promise` returning `Object`: The signed transaction data RLP encoded values as follows:
+`Promise` returning `Object`: The RLP encoded signed transaction.
+The object properties are as follows:

 | Name | Type | Description |
 | --- | --- | --- |